ivanobarletta/doc_IBIRYS36/docs/programs.rst

     git clone -b RE_IBIdev_2024 git@gitlab.mercator-ocean.fr:internal/ease.git ease

-then in the root directory of the repository there is the description file of the conda environment to create
+In the root directory of the repository there is the description file of the conda environment to create

 .. code-block:: bash